Required Licenses

 Insurance Requirements

-- General Liability Insurance: Covers bodily injury and property damage that may occur during junk removal operations.
+- General Liability Insurance: This insurance covers any damages or injuries that may occur during the junk removal process.
 Minimum coverage typically starts at $1 million.

-- Workers’ Compensation Insurance: Necessary if you have employees, this insurance protects against work-related injuries and illnesses.
+- Workers' Compensation Insurance: Required if you have employees, this insurance covers medical expenses and lost wages for employees who may get injured on the job.

 Training Certifications